McAfee2010/PS/README.md

-# This repo is for accessment submission of PS.
+# This repo is for assessment submission of PS.